dbeck/dbeck.github.io/_posts/2015-12-16-Scalesmall-W5-UDP-Multicast-Mixed-With-TCP.markdown

 - use the [meh/elixir-socket](https://github.com/meh/elixir-socket) library
 - use the [Erlang gen_udp](http://www.erlang.org/doc/man/gen_udp.html)

 I tried `elixir-socket` first and couldn't get it working in an hour.
-There is no doc about the UDP multicast, so I started dig into the code and realized that it is a convenience layer on top of `gen_udp`.
-What I found very disturbing is that the original Erlang keywords are mapped to similar looking, different keywords.
-While `gen_udp` is documented, the magic in `elixir-socket` is not, so I decided to go with the gen_udp.
+There is no doc about the UDP multicast, so I started to dig into the code and realized that it is a convenience layer on top of `gen_udp`.
+What I found very disturbing is that the original Erlang keywords are mapped to similar looking, but different keywords.
+While `gen_udp` is documented, the magic in `elixir-socket` is not, so I decided to rather go with the gen_udp.

 #### Multicast receiver